FCA scrutiny intensifies as claims sector adapts to changing car finance landscape

 At the same time, regulators have acknowledged that claims specialists can still play a valuable role in helping consumers understand their rights and navigate the FCA car finance compensation process.

-Industry experts say consumers considering assistance with a car finance claim or PCP claim should look for firms that provide transparent communication, properly assessed cases and clear explanations of fees and procedures.
+Industry experts say consumers considering assistance with a car finance claim or PCP compensation claim should look for firms that provide transparent communication, properly assessed cases and clear explanations of fees and procedures.

 Consumers consider next steps as compensation process develops